 The most common types of secondhand stores are vintage shops, antique malls, mercantiles, and thrift stores.
 While the terms are used interchangeably to refer to stores that sell a range of used items from different time and manufacturing periods, there are critical differences.
 Those differences determine how much you can expect to pay for a secondhand item at each of those establishments.
-Following is a detailed bullet point guide to understanding how thrift stores and vintage shops differ qualitatively.

 ■ Vintage and antique stores are privately owned, for-profit retail businesses that sell curated items that are vintage (25 to 100 years old) and antique (over 100 years old).
 Shop owners operate the store based on profits made from sales